FlintMC/FlintMC/README.md

 Mods and a simpler update process.

 **Warning**: Flint is still in development and not stable yet.
-We are currently working with Minecraft 1.15.2, but will soon start to implement other versions (including 1.16 and 1.8).
+We are currently working with Minecraft 1.15.2 and 1.16.4, but will soon start to implement other versions (including 1.8.9).

 Contributions are welcome, just make sure to take a look at our contribution guidelines first.
 We would also love to chat with you about Flint on our